zachhowe/rift-ruby/README.md

 ---

 The goal of this project is to develop a complete interface for Trion World's RIFT Mobile App API.
+Currently in a very primitive state.

 **Currently it can**: